dkvc/podman-files/University/Sem-3/Robotics/README.md

 2. ![Podman](https://podman.io)

 ## Steps
-1. After Installing Podman, create a new directory and put Dockerfile and requirements.txt from the repository into the directory.
+1. After Installing Podman, create a new directory and copy Dockerfile and requirements.txt from the repository into the directory.
 2. Create empty directory with any name (e.g: workdir)
 3. Build the container using Podman
 ```